iggredible/chatty.vim/README.md

 she sells seashells on the seashore
 ```

-To titlecase it, with your cursor at the start of the line, run `cHH` to perform a line-wise `ChattyAsk!` operator.
+To titlecase it, with your cursor at the start of the line, run `gAA` to perform a line-wise `ChattyAsk!` operator.
 Immediately after, a prompt will come up on the cmdline (bottom of your Vim window).

 ```
 Prompt: